 v) a regional group of sedentary, nomadic or dispersive birds with an apparently rather continuous distribution and no major gaps between breeding units sufficient to prohibit interchange of individuals during their normal nomadic wanderings and/or post-breeding dispersal.

-Guidance on waterbird biogeographical populations (and, where data is available, suggested 1% thresholds for each population) is provided by Wetlands International, most recently in the Waterbird Population Estimates, with more detail for Anatidae populations in Africa and western Eurasia given in Scott & Rose (1996).
+Guidance on waterbird biogeographical populations (and, where data is available, suggested 1% thresholds for each population) is provided by Wetlands International, most recently in the Waterbird Populations Portal, with more detail for Anatidae populations in Africa and western Eurasia given in Scott & Rose (1996).

 regularly (Criteria 5 & 6) - as in supports regularly - a wetland regularly supports a population of